 Welcome to Nursery Class!

-Welcome to the autumn term and I hope you and your child are looking forward to a great year of learning!
+Welcome back to the summer term.
+I hope all the children are looking forward to lots of exciting learning!

-In Nursery we will be working on getting the children settled into school and familiar with class routines.
-We do not use a topic-based system as we follow the children’s interests at all times to promote high levels of engagement.
+The summer provides lots of opportunities for learning themed around growth, change and the ever popular minibeasts!
+We will be planting our own seeds and taking care of our caterpillars as they build their cocoons and become butterflies.
+We will continue to follow the children’s interests at all times to promote high levels of engagement.
 This provides the adults with the opportunity to respond and intervene with appropriate strategies; moving children on to their ‘next steps’ on a moment-by-moment basis.

 Communication and Language

 Expressive Arts and Design

 Equally importantly, we work with children to help them develop the characteristics of effective learning:

 Playing and Exploring – do they investigate and experience things, and ‘have a go’?

 Active Learning – do they concentrate and keep on trying if they encounter difficulties, and enjoy achievements?